KarimARFI/KarimARFI/README.md

-- 👋 Hi, I’m Karim
+- 👋 Hi, I’m Karim.
-- 👀 I’m interested in Java
+- 👀 I’m interested in java application developer designer.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java SE, Java EE.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am looking for an internship for the period from : July 3, 2023 to September 22, 2023
-- 📫 How to reach me ...
+- 📫 How to reach me : LinkedIn.